Back in 2013 Carmen and I jetted off on a six-month holiday that turned into nearly four years of travel in the Americas and Asia.

 So to make sure I get things done, here’s my best-case scenario day design for tackling work on a full length work day when we don’t go sightseeing:

-6am – 8am: Get up, work out, shower, shave, eat breakfast, read something cool, get ready for the day.
+6am – 8am: Get up, work out, shower, shave, eat breakfast, read something cool.

 8am – 10am: Creative stuff first.
-Novel, short story, research, editing, whatever… I strive to start my day with two hours of creative writing.
-This way I get it done instead of letting other things get in the way.
+Novel, short story, research, editing, whatever.
+This way I get creative stuff done instead of letting other things get in the way.

 10am – 12.30pm: Client work.